Using the best tips for writing email subject lines will increase your open rates.

 How are you going to know if that works?
 By testing them – not any old testing them, though.
 The best way to test something is by putting it out there live against a competitor.

-So, once you know what your email is about, then it’s time to choose two subject lines from your list that you think are most relevant to this email and will grab attention.
+So, once you know what your email is about, then it is time to choose two subject lines from your list that you think are most relevant to this email and will grab attention.

 Each version of your email will be sent to a small section of your list separately, and then everyone will be sent the one that performs best out of the two.
 Very simple, but very effective in showing what works and what doesn’t.

-So, there you have it: tips you can start implementing right away to start improving your email open rates to avoid having your emails left unopened like dull-looking candy bars.
+Start implementing these tips right away to start improving your email open rates to avoid having your emails left unopened like dull-looking candy bars.